ca2longoria/handlar.js/README.md

 #### Reference

 ##### Model
-These will eventually be more complex, perhaps storing url data akin to _backbone.js_'s process, but for now, it acts closer to a namespace than anything else.
+These will eventually be more complex, perhaps storing url data akin to _backbone.js_' process, but for now, it acts closer to a namespace than anything else.

 ##### Model.on
 ...
 Except for this, which I am considering removing.